gnoswap-labs/gnoswap/README.md

 ### Setting Up GnoSwap Contracts

-This section guides you through the process of setting up Gnoswap contracts.
-The process involves three main steps: cloning the Gnoswap repository, copying the contracts to the gno directory, and moving test cases to their respective directories.
+This section guides you through the process of setting up GnoSwap contracts.
+The process involves three main steps: cloning the `gnoswap` repository, copying the contracts to the `gno` directory, and moving test cases to their respective directories.

-To set up Gnoswap contracts in Gno Core, follow these steps:
+To set up GnoSwap contracts in Gno Core, follow these steps:

 1. Clone the `gnoswap` contracts repository: